Appendix 1. Previous plain language summary

 1. Cluster trials

-Where clustering was not accounted for in primary studies, we planned to present data in a table, with a (*) symbol to indicate the presence of a probable unit of analysis error.
-In subsequent versions of this review we will seek to contact first authors of studies to obtain the intraclass correlation coefficient (ICC) of their clustered data and to adjust for this by using accepted methods (Gulliford 1999).
-If clustering had been incorporated into the analysis of primary studies, we planned to present these data as if from a non-cluster randomised study, but adjusted for the clustering effect.
+Where clustering is not accounted for in primary studies, we presented data in a table, with a (*) symbol to indicate the presence of a probable unit of analysis error.
+In subsequent versions of this review we will seek to contact first authors of studies to obtain intraclass correlation coefficients of their clustered data and to adjust for this by using accepted methods (Gulliford 1999).
+Where clustering had been incorporated into the analysis of primary studies, we present these data as if from a non-cluster randomised study, but adjusted for the clustering effect.

-If we had included cluster studies and they had been appropriately analysed taking into account the ICC and relevant data documented in the report, synthesis with other studies would have been possible using the generic inverse variance technique.
+If cluster studies had been appropriately analysed taking into account intraclass correlation coefficients and relevant data documented in the report, synthesis with other studies would have been possible using the generic inverse variance technique.

 2. Cross-over trials

 A major concern of cross-over trials is the carry-over effect.
 It occurs if an effect (e.g. pharmacological, physiological or psychological) of the treatment in the first phase is carried over to the second phase.
 As a consequence on entry to the second phase the participants can differ systematically from their initial state despite a wash-out phase.
 For the same reason cross-over trials are not appropriate if the condition of interest is unstable (Elbourne 2002).
-As both effects are very likely in schizophrenia, if we had included cross-over trials, we planned to useonly data of the first phase of cross-over studies.
+As both effects are very likely in schizophrenia, we will only use data of the first phase of cross-over studies.

 3. Studies with multiple treatment groups

 Where a study involved more than two treatment arms, if relevant, the additional treatment arms were presented in comparisons.
-Where the additional treatment arms were not relevant, these data would nott have been reproduced.
+Where the additional treatment arms were not relevant, these data were not reproduced.